Truist Financial Corp Purchases 15,297 Shares of Encompass Health Co. (NYSE:EHC)

-Truist Financial Corp boosted its position in Encompass Health Co.
-(NYSE:EHC – Free Report) by 5.7% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 285,377 shares of the company’s stock after acquiring an additional 15,297 shares during the period.
-Truist Financial Corp owned 0.29% of Encompass Health worth $15,439,000 at the end of the most recent reporting period.
+Truist Financial Corp raised its position in shares of Encompass Health Co.
+(NYSE:EHC – Free Report) by 5.7% in the first quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 285,377 shares of the company’s stock after purchasing an additional 15,297 shares during the quarter.
+Truist Financial Corp owned 0.29% of Encompass Health worth $15,439,000 at the end of the most recent quarter.

-A number of other large investors have also added to or reduced their stakes in the company.
-California Public Employees Retirement System lifted its position in shares of Encompass Health by 3.9% in the 4th quarter.
-California Public Employees Retirement System now owns 241,527 shares of the company’s stock worth $14,446,000 after purchasing an additional 9,173 shares during the period.
-Trilogy Capital Inc. lifted its position in Encompass Health by 9.0% during the 1st quarter.
-Trilogy Capital Inc. now owns 5,508 shares of the company’s stock valued at $298,000 after acquiring an additional 453 shares during the period.
-Teacher Retirement System of Texas lifted its position in Encompass Health by 17.2% during the 4th quarter.
-Teacher Retirement System of Texas now owns 37,729 shares of the company’s stock valued at $2,257,000 after acquiring an additional 5,546 shares during the period.
-First Trust Advisors LP lifted its position in Encompass Health by 10.9% during the 4th quarter.
-First Trust Advisors LP now owns 552,707 shares of the company’s stock valued at $33,057,000 after acquiring an additional 54,103 shares during the period.
-Finally, Cambridge Investment Research Advisors Inc. lifted its position in Encompass Health by 66.9% during the 4th quarter.
-Cambridge Investment Research Advisors Inc. now owns 8,279 shares of the company’s stock valued at $495,000 after acquiring an additional 3,319 shares during the period.
-Institutional investors own 92.78% of the company’s stock.
+A number of other institutional investors and hedge funds have also bought and sold shares of EHC.
+Baupost Group LLC MA increased its stake in Encompass Health by 318.9% during the 1st quarter.
+Baupost Group LLC MA now owns 3,000,000 shares of the company’s stock valued at $213,330,000 after purchasing an additional 2,283,900 shares in the last quarter.
+Norges Bank bought a new stake in shares of Encompass Health in the fourth quarter worth approximately $58,988,000.
+Junto Capital Management LP bought a new stake in shares of Encompass Health in the fourth quarter worth approximately $39,264,000.
+Point72 Asset Management L.P. grew its stake in shares of Encompass Health by 54.9% in the fourth quarter.
+Point72 Asset Management L.P. now owns 1,770,377 shares of the company’s stock worth $105,886,000 after acquiring an additional 627,500 shares during the period.
+Finally, Millennium Management LLC grew its stake in shares of Encompass Health by 83.4% in the fourth quarter.
+Millennium Management LLC now owns 980,352 shares of the company’s stock worth $58,635,000 after acquiring an additional 445,741 shares during the period.
+92.78% of the stock is currently owned by institutional investors.

-The company also recently declared a quarterly dividend, which will be paid on Monday, October 16th.
-Shareholders of record on Monday, October 2nd will be issued a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a yield of 0.84%.
-The ex-dividend date of this dividend is Friday, September 29th.
-Encompass Health’s dividend payout ratio is currently 19.29%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, October 16th.
+Shareholders of record on Monday, October 2nd will be given a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a yield of 0.84%.
+The ex-dividend date is Friday, September 29th.
+Encompass Health’s dividend payout ratio (DPR) is 19.29%.

 Encompass Health Corporation provides post-acute healthcare services in the United States.
 It provides specialized rehabilitative treatment on an inpatient basis to patients who have experienced physical or cognitive disabilities or injuries due to medical conditions, such as strokes, hip fractures, and various debilitating neurological conditions.